 ~~~ Patti of The Savvy Globetrotter ~~~

 I’ve often heard that one can’t visit Chicago without visiting Wrigley Field.
 Well, apparently, one can live in Chicago for many years without visiting Wrigley Field.
 To those unfamiliar, historic Wrigley is home to one of the city’s baseball teams- the Cubs.
 Whether a fan of the team, baseball in general or just a lively atmosphere, a day at the 100 year old ballpark is a must for locals and tourists alike.
 A nearby train stop makes it especially convenient to visit.
 So, I’m not exactly sure why it took me 25 years to actually see it in person.
 Admittedly, I’m not the biggest sports fan but I never made a conscious choice to avoid Wrigley.
 Then again, I never made a conscious choice to visit either- my one and only visit as a born and raised Chicagoan was actually courtesy of a work event.
+If you want to make the most of your trip, check this party bus in Sacramento and hire their services to enjoy your vacation in complete luxury.

 Golden Gate Bridge, San Fransico, California